lukechilds/coinlist/README.md

   maxSupply: 21000000
 }

-// coins is jsut an array, you can still use all the usual array methods: coins.filter(coin => coin.maxSupply > 10000000000).map(coin => coin.name);
+// You can still use all the usual array methods on coins: coins.filter(coin => coin.maxSupply > 10000000000).map(coin => coin.name);
 [
   'Ripple',